dessy/dessy/blog/past.markdown

 Archives
 ========

-This is the complete archive of posts from _[inductio ex machina](/iem)_ in reverse chronological order.
+This is the full list of all blog posts.

 {% for post in site.categories.blog %}
 <div class="section list">